TommyDeLeon/ruby.html/README.md

 Let's make sure our webpage is accessible to all users.
 This could include adding more descriptive alt text for images, ensuring sufficient color contrast, and adding ARIA attributes where necessary. 🌐

 ## 📸 Visuals
 Before we dive into the screenshots of our webpage, let's meet the inspiration behind the project's file name.
-Meet Ruby, the cat who started it all!
+Meet Ruby, my lovely cat!
 She's not just a cat, she's a muse. 😺

 ![Ruby](https://github.com/TommyDeLeon/ruby.html/assets/144635056/1034ebc8-e55f-482a-a5fd-2cedf0585cd2)